 On March 19 1727, French horologist Ferdinand Berthoud was born.
 Together with his great rival, Pierre Le Roy, Berthoud contributed to the development of the chronometer in the attempt to solve the problem of determining longitude at sea.
 Berthoud‘s improvements to the chronometer have been largely retained in present-day designs.

 Becoming a Master Watch Maker

-Ferdinand Berthoud was born in in Plancemont, Val-de-Travers, in the Canton of Neuchâtel, Switzerland, into a distinguished family of watch and clock makers.
+Ferdinand Berthoud was born in in Plancemont, Val-de-Travers, in the Canton of Neuchâtel, which then belonged to the Kingdom of Prussia (today Switzerland), into a distinguished family of watch and clock makers.
 In 1741, when he was fourteen, Ferdinand Berthoud became clockmaking apprentice to his brother Jean-Henry in Couvet, at the same time receiving a sound scientific education.
 It is believed that he moved to Paris at the age of 18.
 There, it is believed that he entered the workshop of Julien Le Roy, an influential clockmaker and watchmaker.
 Berthoud early earned a reputation for his for technical competence.
 On December 4, 1753, by order of the French Royal Council, in an exception to guild rules and by special favour of the King, Ferdinand Berthoud became a master at the tender age of 26, receiving the official title of Master Watchmaker.

 Working with Diderot and d’Alembert